About

 What We Do

-We publish modern English translations of the great works of French, Russian, German, and English literature — translations that honor the author’s voice while reading the way literature should read in the twenty-first century.
+We discover and curate the best modern English translations of great works from French, Russian, German, and world literature — translations that honor the author’s voice while reading the way literature should read in the twenty-first century.
 Fast.
 Alive.
 Immediate.

 On this blog, we write about the books themselves and the people who wrote them.
 Who was Stefan Zweig, and why did the most celebrated author in Europe choose to disappear?
 What did Dostoevsky mean to tell us about a world that has no use for goodness?
 Why did Dumas write so much, so fast, and why does nearly all of it still work?

 Our aim is to make the case, book by book, that the classics aren’t a duty.
 They’re the best stories ever written.
-They just needed better translations.
+They just needed better translations — and we’re here to help you find them.